quinnburton/whos_in_space/README.md

 Create a program that pulls in this data and displays the information from this API in a tabular format.

-The scope of this exercise is designed to be small, to take no more than two hours to complete.

 ## How to Use

-1. Open up `irb` or `pry` in the repo's home directory
+1. In the terminal, open up `irb` or `pry` in the repo's directory.
 2. Type `load './api_parser.rb'`
 3. Type `ApiParser.new.display` to return a table that looks similar to the example below.